 RELATED REVIEW: The Best VR Headsets of 2018

 Our Analysis and Test Results

 Building strongly on the success of the Google Cardboard, the Google Daydream View adds a handheld controller to improve the interactiveness of the VR experience and is constructed of a much more pliable material than the Cardboard, greatly improving comfort.

 To determine which headset reigned supreme, we bought the best products on the market today and tested them head-to-head to evaluate their performance side-by-side.
 These assessments were divvied up among the five rating metrics, each weighted based on their significance.
 The results of the Daydream View in each of our metrics are explained below.

 Meriting the most weight out of any of our metrics, our Interactiveness metric takes credit for 35% of the final score for each product.
 To determine the score, we compared the methods of interacting with each headset and the relative accuracy of the motion tracking.
-The Daydream didn't terribly impress us, earning a 4 out of 10 for its relatively subpar showing.
-The chart below shows how this compares to the rest of the models in the group.
+The Daydream didn't terribly impress us, earning a 4 out of 10 for its relatively subpar showing, with the rest of the group doing much better, highlighted below.